vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Citibank for some transactions, finishing checkout at 4:16 PM.
 I then made some trips for food purchases, recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Tuesday December 7

+In the evening, I made a trip to Target for some toiletries purchases.
+I finished checkout at 6:10 PM.